IBM/aspera-cli/README.md

 # <a name="cli"></a>Command Line Interface: `acli`

-The `aspera` Gem provides a command line interface (CLI) which interacts with Aspera Products (mostly using REST APIs):
+The `aspera-cli` Gem provides a command line interface (CLI) which interacts with Aspera Products (mostly using REST APIs):

 * IBM Aspera High Speed Transfer Server (FASP and Node)
 * IBM Aspera on Cloud (including ATS)